7 things you need to know about being an energy consultant

 There are three main ways you can build a career as an energy consultant.
 One is to be employed directly by a large organisation in the public or private sector as an energy manager.
 You'll be tasked with developing a long-term energy policy that improves efficiency and cuts costs.

 Alternatively, you could work for a consultancy firm as an energy specialist.
 You'll be assigned to several clients at a time, providing each one with reports and advice on how they can better manage their energy usage.
-For this, you'll need to be adept at juggling several projects at once.
+For this, you'll need to be adept at juggling a number of projects at once.

 It's also possible to work on a freelance basis.
 You'll usually need lots of experience and have developed a strong reputation in the field before starting out on your own, as you'll have to attract clients by yourself.
-Discover more about becoming a freelancer.
+Discover more about working as a freelancer.

 3. It's about 'going green' as well as cutting costs